abhijithneilabraham/MLcourse/day1.md

 Where,

 - y' is the label we are predicting.
-- b is the bias.
+- b is the bias.(does the same thing what a constant c does to the line equation.Determines if to pass through origin or not)
 - w1 is the weight of feature 1.
 Weight is the same concept as the "slope" in the traditional equation of a line.
 - x1 is a feature (a known input).